libta-io/libta-io.github.io/_posts/2022-06-19-anonsurf-for-anonymity.md

 Resolving deltas: 100% (99/99), done.
 ```

-**Now change the directory and go to the kali-anonsurf run the installer script:**
+- Now change the directory and go to the kali-anonsurf run the installer script
 ```text
 libta@kali:~/anonymity/Anonsurf/# cd kali-anonsurf
 ```